How to Prepare for a Long Day Hike

 If you start at 9:00 and want to finish by 17:00, your turnaround time is around 13:00.

-A long day hike isn’t about pushing your limits — it’s about enjoying more time outside at a comfortable, steady pace.
+A long day hike isn’t about pushing your limits — it’s about enjoying more time outside at a steady, comfortable pace.

 Leave a Comment